Our Approach

 Sustainability Committee

-Chaired by the ASICS CEO.
-Reviews strategy and action plan, and provides progress reports.
+Chaired by the CEO, the Sustainability Committee reviews our strategy, action plan, and materiality, and provides progress reports.

 Risk Management Committee

-Chaired by the ASICS COO.
-Reviews priority risks and action plans, and reports on progress.
+Chaired by the COO, the Risk Management Committee reviews priority risks and action plans, and reports on progress.

 Human Rights Committee